edap/ofxRaycaster/README.md

 Ray& getRay();
 ```

-Return the 3D ray that goes from the camera points towards the mouse.
+Return the 3D ray that goes from the camera towards the mouse.

 </a>